 US digital nomads who go abroad often appreciate not only cultural and environmental factors but also a lower cost of living and conditions in which they can work efficiently online.
 It also appears many nomads who stay in the US are influenced by cost, though they will still likely pay more than those overseas.
 And as they can usually take good working conditions and the presence of English language speakers for granted, they can focus on being close to the attractions they enjoy, making US digital nomading an attractive alternative to going abroad.

 Comforts are also clearly important for nomads.
 Both Latin America and Asia provide destinations which have been tried and tested by tourists and are up-and-running for anyone who wants to work remotely online — they also often have sizable ex-pat communities, making them a home from home.
 Europe may offer some familiarity, plus a choice of great weather in the southwest, value for money in the east and the chance to explore some grand cities.
-For added comfort and a lack of worries wherever they end up, nomads should consider tying up administrative loose ends and putting their belongings back home in self storage before they travel.
+For added comfort and a lack of worries wherever they end up, nomads should consider tying up administrative loose ends and putting their belongings back home in a self storage unit before they travel.

 During COVID-19, many companies have found their employees can perform adequately away from the office, creating more workers in the digital economy.
 This means any place which is well-prepared for these changes will be economically better able to emerge from the pandemic.
 And if these employees have grown to enjoy their new online lifestyle, they might like to consider living it somewhere else.
 When the COVID-19 situation has settled down, the prospects for digital nomads will look even more positive.
 A new hybrid digital worker might even emerge, not so bothered by wanderlust, but spending months at a time in foreign destinations enjoying great weather, exotic food and putting a bit of money in the bank as well.

 This research was conducted by STORAGECafé, an online listings portal where people can easily find self-storage units for rent across the United States.